MicroEJ/docs/ApplicationDeveloperGuide/managedc/wasi.rst

 Stack Management
 ~~~~~~~~~~~~~~~~

-The Java ``synchronized`` keyword is no longer mandatory on methods bounds to C functions, since multiple threads can now re-enter C code.
+The Java ``synchronized`` keyword is no longer mandatory on methods bound to C functions, as multiple threads can now invoke C code.
 However, threads created from Java still share the main stack of linear memory, so you must ensure they do not execute C code simultaneously.

 Threads created from Managed C (pthreads) have a dedicated stack dynamically allocated in the heap of linear memory.